-From October 2017, with changes to several of eBay’s policy updates, UK sellers will no longer be able to insert external link URL’s into their product listings, whether they are clickable or not.
+From October 2017, there will be several eBay policy updates.
+Specifically, UK sellers will no longer be able to insert external link URL’s into their product listings, whether they are clickable or not.
 Except in specific circumstances and to permitted domains.

 Sellers will also no longer be able to share contact information in product descriptions, images or eBay shops, however contact details will continue to display under business details on the seller profile page.